 DIY Holiday Gift-giving Box

-Second, my son decorated the cover.
-He decided he wanted to make a turkey from his handprint.
+Second – decorating the cover.
+My son decided he wanted to make a turkey from his handprint.
 He was so excited about that part, and I thought it was a brilliant idea.
 The power of a simple gift is something this kid thinks about often.

-Third, I covered the box with the paper and he added some Thanksgiving stickers that I had from last year.
+Third, we covered the box with the paper and Brody added some Thanksgiving stickers that I had from last year.
 Pretty simple.

-From choosing an angel from the angel tree to helping with snack packs at school, to making cookies for the local nursing home, gift-giving has become a part of our lives much like our friends at b+b®.
-This is a new company who’s giving back through product purchase.
+From choosing an angel from the angel tree to helping with snack packs at school, to making cookies for the local nursing home, gift-giving has become a part of our lives.

 Brody and I will be delivering this box of cookies to the nursing home before Thanksgiving.